Features bay and gulf marine life, activities for youth, marine artifacts, shell collections and free literature. Free. 702 Navigation Circle.

-The Mission-Aransas Estuary was selected in May 2006 as a National Estuarine Research Reserve site.
+The Mission-Aransas Estuary is a National Estuarine Research Reserve site.
 It includes a visitor center, auditorium and teaching courtyard.
-The visitor center and auditorium house museum-quality exhibits that teach the importance of local estuaries.
-Open 9 a.m.–4 p.m.
-Fre...
+The center houses exhibits on the importance of local estuaries.
+Free.
+121 Seabreeze.

-This community project promotes the value of plants as a natural resource worthy of protection.
-It also promotes low cost, low maintenance landscapes that provide food for birds—in particular, hummingbirds.
-It includes a 19-stop nature trail and is a great place to picnic.
-In Texas Department of ...
+Promotes the value of plants as a natural resource and low cost, low maintenance landscapes that provide food for birdsin particular, hummingbirds.
+It includes a nature trail and a picnic area.
+In Texas Department of Transportation's rest area on east side of Texas 35 N. in Rockport.

-Trails are designed to protect the wildlife habitat and lead to select spots where visitors might see resident and Neotropical migrant birds.
+Has trails designed to protect the habitat and lead to select spots where visitors might see resident and Neotropical migrating birds.
 Self-guided tours are available.
-Texas bird-watcher Connie Hagar lived and learned from her feathered friends here.
-Open sunrise–sunset.
-First and Church s...
+Texas birder, Connie Hagar, lived and learned from her feathered friends here.
+First and Church streets.

-Public fishing piers are the Fulton Harbor Pier, those at the north and south ends of Rockport Beach Park, and the Copano Causeway Pier.
+Public fishing piers are the Fulton Harbor Pier, those at the north and south ends of Rockport Beach Park, the Copano Causeway Pier and Water Street Breakwater.

 Plan your Texas trip then take your Passport with you.